MATH 101: Integral Calculus with Applications to Physical Sciences and Engineering

 - Syllabus, learning goals: what topics you're going to learn, what specific items you'll be learning, and when you'll be learning them.

-- Helpful resources: the course textbook and other online resources, office hours and tutorial centre hours, and other helpful information.
+- Helpful resources: the course textbook and other online resources.

 - Piazza: an online discussion forum, specifically for our class.